LG G5 OLED TV Review

 5% DSE

 The LG G5 has good gray uniformity.
 There's some minor dirty screen effect that's only noticeable when large areas of uniform colors are on the screen, like when watching hockey.
-If you look closely during scenes with near blacks (5% gray), there are some faint vertical lines on the panel, but these aren't as noticeable after the TV is broken in or when viewed from a normal viewing distance.
+If you look closely during scenes with near blacks (5% gray), you'll see faint vertical lines on the panel, but they aren't as noticeable after the TV is broken in or when viewed from a normal viewing distance.
 To see these for yourself, take a look at this exaggerated high-exposure shot.
-There's also a very slight pink tint to the panel, but this isn't noticeable with most content, and is common with LG OLEDs.
+There's also a very slight pink tint to the panel, but it's not noticeable with most content and is common with LG OLEDs.

 Panel Technology